JenniferShelton/2016-09-26-nygc-unix-shell/_episodes/02-filedir.md

 tool.
 When we run `module load samtools` we are really making this commandline session search one of these paths for our samtools program.
-This happens without our knowledeg but we could also use the full path to this tools if we had installed it outselves on our own comuter.
+This happens without our knowledeg but we could also use the full path to this tools if we had installed it ourselves on our own comuter.

 ~~~
 ls samtools-1.3.1/bin/